U.S. drivers to get hit by soaring pump prices over Memorial Day holiday

 U.S. gasoline demand is running at about 9.48 million barrels per day, the highest since March 2020, when U.S. officials began widely restricting travel, Energy Information Administration data showed.

-Pump prices had already gotten a boost earlier this month after a ransomware attack on Colonial Pipeline, the nation's largest fuel pipeline, shut the system for days and stopped fuel supplies from moving across the United States.
+Pump prices had already gotten a boost earlier this month after a ransomware attack on Colonial Pipeline shut the system for days and stopped fuel supplies from moving across the United States.

-Motorists fearing a longer outage raced to gas stations to fill up their tanks, emptying at one point more than 16,000 stations across states such as North Carolina, South Carolina and Georgia.
+Motorists fearing a longer outage raced to gas stations to fill up their tanks, emptying at one point more than 16,000 stations.

 "This is still due to the Colonial outage recovery, plus high demand, making it hard for stations to get back on top of things," said GasBuddy's Patrick De Haan.